xhfmvls/synapsis-technical-test/README.md

 cd sast-automation
 ```

-Feel free to contact me if you have any questions!
+<br>Feel free to contact me if you have any questions.
+Don't forget to check out my other repositories/projects. 😀